chromium/chromium/styleguide/python/python.md

 We (often) use a tool called [vpython] to manage Python packages; vpython is a wrapper around virtualenv.
 However, it is not safe to use vpython regardless of context, as it can have performance issues.
-All tests are run under vpython, so it is safe there, but you should not use vpython during PRESUBMIT checks, gclient runhooks, or during the build unless a [//build/OWNER](../../build/OWNERS) has told you that it is okay to do so.
+All tests are run under vpython, so it is safe there, and vpython is the default for running scripts during PRESUBMIT checks (input_api.python3_executable points to vpython3 and is used in GetPythonUnitTests), but you should not use vpython during gclient runhooks, or during the build unless a [//build/OWNER](../../build/OWNERS) has told you that it is okay to do so.

 Also, there is some performance overhead to using vpython, so prefer not to use vpython unless you need it (to pick up packages not available in the